VIVALDA rear ventilated facade cladding systems: the ideal solution for the energy saving measures required today, both for old and new buildings.

 The continuous circulation of air in the cavity between the inner structure and the outer cladding skin helps moisture to evaporate and keeps the building dry and well-insulated, greatly minimizing the possible development of mould and mildew.

+In today’s building designs there has been a distinct move to a more dynamic and modern appearance of homes, places of work, public and private buildings; with clean lines and fresh facades.
 The range of decorative cladding that VIVALDA distributes allows unlimited creative opportunities for designers to produce aesthetically interesting projects more in line with the modern trend in architecture by moving toward smoother lines and brighter colours.
-This is evident in the appearance of façades, fascias, soffits, gables, eaves and window panels finished with decorative cladding because it not only projects a great look, but offers an economic and maintenance free exterior
+This is evident in the appearance of façades, fascias, soffits, gables, eaves and window panels finished with decorative cladding because it not only produces a great look, but offers an economic and maintenance free exterior